coH4n/Notes/Network/What-is-Email.md

 -It saves storage space on the mail server because emails are deleted after being downloaded to a device, provided that the configuration is set this way.

+**Disadvantages:**

+-In any situation that might happen to your computer, undesirable situations can arise (such as viruses, data loss, or crashes).

+-The lack of synchronization.
+To elaborate on this point: although POP3 can be configured on multiple clients, the first client that accesses the POP3 server will get the email, and the other clients will not be able to.
+I have to say that if you are managing emails from multiple clients, I cannot say that the POP3 protocol is a very suitable protocol for this type of use.

+### IMAP ###